Vyral/base-template/_posts/2019-03-08-agent-success-secrets-with-special-guest-anna-krueger.md

 Anna is doing an amazing job in her role and I’m so glad I could speak with her today.
 If you’d like to reach out to her to learn more from her expertise in the field, she can be reached via email at **[mapscoachanna@gmail.com](mailto:mapscoachanna@gmail.com)**, via Facebook in the group called ISAMastermindGroup, or also via the website <u><strong><a target="_blank" href="https://www.isamapscoaching.com/">www.isamapscoaching.com</a></strong></u>, where she has a number of recorded webinars available for viewing.

 If you have any questions for us at the Wolek Group, we always encourage you to reach out to us.
-We’d be glad to have a conversation with you.<br>&nbsp;
+We’d be glad to have a conversation with you.<br>